You have been assigned a Grid Preparation and Screening (GPS) session at NCCAT. What are the next steps?

 You will have access to all the sample optimization tools available on-site, including carbon and gold grids, graphene grids, Vitrobot, the Chameleon, and Refeyn.
 We also have a buffer optimization screening kit, and a fully equipped wet lab.
 NCCAT provides common cryo-EM consumables; please ensure you ship or bring non-cryo-EM or bespoke cryo-EM consumables you might need.

 In a three-day visit, we will aim to complete three cycles of the screening workflow with the goal of preparing Krios-ready grids.
 At the end of your visit, we will review the findings together and put together a plan for next steps.
+If more biochemical optimization of your sample or data processing at your home institution is required to improve or better understand the sample, one supplementary visit to NCCAT can be arranged once the optimization and processing steps are complete.
+There will be another pre-session meeting ahead of the supplementary visit to plan resources and strategize.

 2. If you sent grids: